-By approving the four new schools the National Party has confirmed charter schools are part of its agenda, Roberts said.
+By approving the four new schools the National Party has confirmed charter schools are part of its agenda, Roberts he general election has returned the National Party to government with a commitment to rush through the Employment Relations Amendment Bill in its first 100 days.
+This is likely to happen with the support of the ACT Party.

 "This is not just fringe ACT Party policy anymore.
-They are claiming it as their own and will have to own it when it goes horribly wrong," she said. .
+They are claiming it as their own and will have to own it when it goes horribly wrong," she said. •